danpercic86/ngx-logging-kit/README.md

 ## Testing Your App When Using NGXLogger

-If you inject any of the NGX Logger services into your application, you will need to provide them in your Testing Module.
+If you inject any of the NGX Logging Kit services into your application, you will need to provide them in your Testing Module.

 To provide them in your Testing Module: